Don't have a Library option in the Main Menu bar?

 The below figure shows a user's library page, with the Library option in the main menu identified.
-It points out the Collections panel on the library, which contains collections tiles, as well as the Media panel, which contains media tiles.
+It also points out the Collections panel on the library, which contains collections tiles, as well as the Media panel, which contains media tiles.
 All of these are described in more detail later on this page.

 The bottom line is that the Library page provides a single content management location for your media.

 If you are an instructor or teaching assistant, you may also want to read Managing Media in Classrooms for information on publishing media directly to a class, and for working with the media published there.

 The top portion of the Library contains a panel showing Collections tiles for those collections you are a member of.
 By default, these, like the media tiles, are listed in order of Date Created, newest first.

 Each collection tile shows the name of the collection, the number of media, the number of members in the collection, and a menu button.
 For more information about Collections, see Collections - Overview.

 These collections tiles are the same as you would see on your Collections page or are a subset of them.
 The library shows up to nine collection tiles, with an additional tile indicating if there are more available.

 In the figure above, the user is only a member of five collections, all of which are shown in the Collections panel.
 In the below figure, the user is a member of 16 collections, nine of which are shown, along with a tile indicating there are 7 more.

 Clicking ON a collection tile takes you to the Media page for the collection, just like clicking on a collection tile from the Collections page.

 Clicking on the "+ more" tile takes you to the main Collections page, just like clicking Collections from the main menu at the top.